 For example, a move leaving Chicago for Phoenix might arrive near the beginning of the delivery window if weather and traffic cooperate.
 If storms slow the trip or roads need to be rerouted, the driver must stop and rest for safety, which can push delivery closer to the later part of the window.
 This shift is normal and does not mean something has gone wrong.

-National transportation patterns are tracked by the U.S. Department of Transportation.
+PRO-TIP: National transportation patterns are tracked by the U.S. Department of Transportation.

 A wider window allows movers to adjust legally and safely.
 Narrow promises often ignore transportation realities and lead to missed expectations.
 What matters most is communication as the shipment moves.